-In some situations, the set of baselines and models provided as described in Organizational Process Performance may be inadequate to support quantitative work management.
-This situation can happen when the objectives, processes, stakeholders, skill levels, or environment for the work are different from other projects for which baselines and models were established.
+In some situations, the set of baselines and models provided as described in Organizational Process Performance may be inadequate to support quantitative project management.
+This situation can happen when the objectives, processes, stakeholders, skill levels, or environment for the project are different from other projects for which baselines and models were established.

-As the work progresses, data from the work can serve as a more representative data set for establishing missing or a work-specific set of process performance baselines and models.
+As the project progresses, data from the project can serve as a more representative data set for establishing missing or a project specific set of process performance baselines and models.

-Hypothesis testing comparing work data to prior historical data can confirm the need to establish additional baselines and models specific to the work.
+Hypothesis testing comparing project data to prior historical data can confirm the need to establish additional baselines and models specific to the project.

-8. Instrument the organizational or work support environment to support collection, derivation, and analysis of measures.
+8. Instrument the organizational or project support environment to support collection, derivation, and analysis of measures.